mohitkanwar/mohitkanwar.com/content/blogs/2024/apr/sequence-diag-mermaid.md

 I feel much more productive while using mermaid over other tools because now I don't waste my time correcting the lines, adjusting the positions of the participants etc.

-Although mermaid has it's own limitations e.g. it comes with limited shapes, I hope to see more evolutions happening in mermaid js .
+Although mermaid has it's own limitations e.g. it comes with limited shapes, and colouring and styling options.

+ I hope to see more evolutions happening in mermaid js .
+ You can read more about Mermaid sequence diagram on the following link : https://mermaid.js.org/syntax/sequenceDiagram.html